multiAppDev/MultiNavigator/README.md

 Download the installer directly from the [Releases](https://github.com/multiAppDev/MultiNavigator/releases) tab.

 ☕ [No ads.
-Just coffee.](https://ko-fi.com/multinavigator) — If you find it useful, support the project with a voluntary donation.
+Just coffee.](https://ko-fi.com/multinavigator) — If you find it useful, invite me a coffee.

 <br>